-OA: Osteoarthritis is the most common form of arthritis; it affects millions of people world-wide.
-Often called wear-and-tear arthritis, osteoarthritis occurs when the protective cartilage on the ends of your bones wears down over a period of time.
+OA: Osteoarthritis is the most common form of chronic arthritis in the joints and affects millions of people world-wide.
+Sometimes called degenerative joint disease or “wear-and-tear” arthritis, osteoarthritis occurs when the protective cartilage on the ends of your bones wears down over a period of time.
 Symptoms include pain, tenderness and stiffness and loss of flexibility in the joint.

 THA: Total Hip replacement is a surgical procedure in which the damaged bone and cartilage is removed and replaced with prosthetic components.
 The damaged femoral head is removed and replaced with a metal stem that is placed into the hollow center of the femur.
 Joint replacement orthopedic surgery is generally conducted to relieve arthritic pain or fix severe physical joint damage as part of hip fracture treatment.
-A total hip replacement consists of replacing both the acetabulum and the femoral head.

-ACL-The ACL (Anterior Cruciate Ligament) is one of the four ligaments connecting the bones of the knee.
+ACL Injury-The ACL (Anterior Cruciate Ligament) is one of the four ligaments connecting the bones of the knee.
 The ACL provides stability to the knee, and minimizes the stress to the knee joint.
 An anterior cruciate ligament injury is when the anterior cruciate ligament is either stretched, partially torn, or completely torn.
 Symptoms include pain, a popping sound during injury, instability of the knee and joint swelling.

-Strain/Sprain-An ankle sprain occurs when one or more of the ligaments in the ankle is either completely torn, or just partially torn.
+Strain/Sprain-An ankle sprain occurs when one or more of the ligaments in the ankle is either completely or just partially torn.
 The most common causes of ankle sprains are rolling, twisting or turning of the foot.
 Ankle strains are generally caused by the same motions, but the muscles are only stretched with a strain.
 Symptoms include pain, swelling, and stiffness.
 Ankle sprains can range from mild to severe and with a severe sprain it may be difficulty to bear weight and walk on the ankle.

-Achilles-The Achilles tendon is one of the longest tendons in the human body, spanning from the heel up to the calf muscles.
+Achilles tendon tear-The Achilles tendon is one of the longest tendons in the human body, spanning from the heel up to the calf muscles.
 Due to the force applied through it, the Achilles is one of the most commonly injured tendons in the body.
 A variety of factors such as sports/activities, sudden movement, foot conditions, or wearing high heels, can put excessive stress on the tendon causing it to fail.
 Injury to the Achilles tendon can be mild and feel like a burning pain or severe if the tendon is completely torn or ruptured.

 Plantar Fasciitis-This condition is the most common cause of pain on the bottom of the heel.
-It occurs when the bands of tissue that supports the arch of the foot becomes irritated and inflamed.
+It occurs when the thick bands of tissue that support the arch of the foot becomes irritated and inflamed.

-Orthotics- Many people think that orthotics are just arch supports, when really they are custom made shoe inserts.
-Orthotics are designed to improve the biomechanics of each unique foot.
-By improving the position of the feet, better alignment is achieved.
+Orthotics- Many people think that orthotics are just arch supports, but actually they are custom made shoe inserts.
+Orthotics are designed to improve the biomechanics of each unique foot by improving the position of the feet so better alignment is achieved.
 The changes necessary to ensure proper alignment varies from person to person.
-Orthotics fit into the shoe to correct foot positioning and help eliminate pain and wear and tear.
+Orthotics fit into the shoe to correct foot positioning and help eliminate pain, wear and tear.
 Poor biomechanics of the foot can also be linked to a sore back or stiff neck.
-Orthotics encourages proper neutral position of the foot, which allows improved mechanics of the foot, alleviates pressure points, and muscle strain and pain.
+Orthotics encourages proper neutral position of the foot, which allows improved mechanics of the foot, alleviates pressure points and muscle strain and pain.
 Individuals with foot, neck, hip or back pain may benefit from orthotics.
 Your therapist can best determine if you need orthotics based on an evaluation of your condition.